California heads toward drought after 5th consecutive dry month

 "We basically only received one or two storms in California for the whole year," he told Eyewitness News.

-In order for California to reach its average snowpack for the season, Orrock says nine to eleven inches of rain would have to fall in the next few weeks, which is unlikely but would cause serious problems if it occurred.
+In order for California to reach its average snowpack for the season, Orrock says 9-11 inches of rain would have to fall in the next few weeks, which is unlikely but would cause serious problems if it occurred.

 "Right now, we're seeing our ground is very dry and very hard so if we do get a large storm, that could lead to localized flooding," said Orrock.